 This button toggles the built-in microphone on and off, allowing you to hear audio from the area surrounding your camera.
 Audio is on by default.
 Start/Stop Talking:

 This will toggle audio to a speaker (not included) connected to the camera's Audio Out port.
 This can be used to communicate with others near the camera.

-Start/Stop Digital Output:

-This button will toggle the digital output on or off.
+Start/Stop Digital Output: This button will toggle the digital output on or off.

-Digital Zoom:

-This button toggles the zoom feature on and off.
-When zoom is active, you may left click to zoom in or right click to zoom out.

-DCS-5605/5635 Configuration Setup

-There are 5 tabs across the top of the Configuration screen.
+DCS-5230 Configuration Setup There are 5 tabs across the top of the Configuration screen.
 The LIVE VIDEO page is used for viewing live video and audio.

-The SETUP page is used for basic setup of the DCS-5605/5635.
+The SETUP page is used for basic setup of the DCS-5230.
 The MAINTENANCE page is used for server system maintenance.
 The STATUS page will show the camera's status and logs.

-The HELP page contains useful information about the setup and features of the DCS-5605/5635.
+The HELP page contains useful information about the setup and features of the DCS-5230.

 The Setup page provides the following configuration options: Wizard, Network Setup, Wireless Setup, Dynamic DNS, Image Setup, Audio and Video, Mail and FTP, Motion Detection, Time and Date, Schedule, Access List, Camera Control, and Logout.

-Wizard

-The setup wizards guide you through initial setup of your IP camera.
+Wizard The setup wizards guide you through initial setup of your IP camera.
 You can use the Internet Connection Setup Wizard for initial network setup, and you can use the Motion Detection Setup Wizard to set up motion detection and snapshots.
 Simply follow the instructions given in each step of the wizard to quickly set up your camera.
 Alternatively, you can manually set up your Internet connection by clicking Manual Internet Connection Setup, and you can manually set up motion detection options by clicking on Manual Motion Detection Setup.
 You can also see these settings by clicking on their categories on the left side (Network Setup/ Wireless Setup/ Motion Detection/ Snapshot).

-WELCOME TO D-LINK SETUP WIZARD - INTERNET CONNECTION SETUP

-This wizard will guide you through a step-by-step process to configure and connect your D-Link Camera to the internet.
-For your camera motion detection settings, please click Back button to close this wizard and select the Motion Detection Setup Wizard.

-- .
-Step 1: LAN Settings

-- Step 2: Internet Settings

-- .
-Step 3: DDNS Settings

-- · Step 4: Camera Name Settings

-- · Step 5: Time Zone

-WELCOME TO D-LINK SETUP WIZARD - MOTION DETECTION

-This wizard will guide you through a step-by-step process to configure your camera's motion detection functions.
-To setup the camera LAN or Internet settings, please click on the Back button to close this wizard and re-open the Internet Connection Setup Wizard.
-Otherwise click on the Next button to begin.

-- Step 1: Specify Motion Detection Area Settings - .
-Step 2: Alerts and Notifications

-Network Setup
+Note: If the camera is set to SXGA mode in Audio and Video, Motion Detection and Motion Triggered Snapshots are disabled.

-DHCP: DCS-5605/5635 will request a new IP address from the DHCP server every time it restarts.
-Once the DCS-5605/5635 is configured, this radio should be deselected at all times.
-If this radio button has been selected and the connection is lost, run the Setup Wizard SE find the camera's IP address.
+Network Setup DHCP: DCS-5230 will request a new IP address from the DHCP server every time it restarts.
+Once the DCS-5230 is configured, this radio should be deselected at all times.
+If this radio button has been selected and the connection is lost, run the DCC find the camera's IP address.

-Necessary for network identification.
-IP Address:
+IP Address: Necessary for network identification.
 Subnet Mask: Used to determine if the destination is in the same subnet.
-The default value is 255,255,255.0.
+The default value is 255.255.255.0.

 Default Router: Enter the IP address of the router/gateway.

-Invalid router settings may cause failed

-transmissions to a different subnet.
+Invalid router settings may cause failed transmissions to a different subnet.

-Primary DNS: The primary domain name server that translates

-names to IP addresses.
+Primary DNS: The primary domain name server that translates names to IP addresses.

-Secondary DNS: The secondary domain name server which

-operates as a backup for the primary DNS.
+Secondary DNS: The secondary domain name server which operates as a backup for the primary DNS.

-This option allows a computer to find this Enable UPnP:

-camera through UPnP (Universal Plug & Play), which will show up under "Network Neighborhood" without configuration.
+Enable UPnP: This option allows a computer to find this camera through UPnP (Universal Plug & Play), which will show up under "Network Neighborhood" without configuration.
 UPnP is based on TCP/IP and Internet protocols.
-UPnP is a networking architecture that provides Surveillance compatibility among networking equipment, software, and peripherals.
+UPnP is a networking architecture that provides compatibility among networking equipment, software, and peripherals.
 The camera is a UPnP enabled device and it will work with other UPnP devices and software.